How Much Water Do Vegetables Need?

 Avoiding Heat

 When the days are hot (summer Northern hemisphere, winter Southern hemisphere) the rate of evaporation increases.
-Watering during the heat of the day may result in more water lost to evaporation before it's able to infiltrate soil.
+Watering during the heat of the day may result in more water lost to evaporation before it's able to infiltrate into the soil.
 This effect becomes even more pronounced with overhead watering.

 Overhead watering at hot times of the day may also cause light burn on leaves from the magnification and refraction properties of water droplets.